christieewen/Algorithms/TechInterviews/README.md

 2 3 1 0     T G C A
 3 2 1 0     G T C A

 You might notice a mirror image if you split the rows in half.
 This fact could be used for optimization.
+Please view this in edit mode.